 So What Is A Timeshare Really and Why Does It Seem Like People Don’t Like Them?

 It may leave you wondering why there is so much negative noise about something that people continue to buy year after year?
 To the tune of $15 billion annually!
 While there are a couple of bad actors and awful experiences, there’s a science as to why we hear more negative comments than positives.

-Here are the cliff notes: There are tons and tons of timeshare owners out there who are happy.
-Who love their timeshare.
-And who feels like they found one of the best travel hacks of all time.
-I’m one of them, and I’ll tell you all about timeshares, right here for free!
+Here are the cliff notes: There are tons and tons of timeshare owners out there who are happy – in fact more than 3/4 of owners are.
+And there are many owners who feel like they found one of the best travel hacks of all time, as long as you buy one smartly and not on a whim.

-It’s Straight Talk From Me – A Happy Timeshare Owner of 15 Years
+It’s Straight Talk From Me – A Timeshare Owner of 15 Years

 Well, what if you could learn about timeshares from someone who isn’t trying to sell you anything.
 From someone who has owned one for more than 15 years.
 I’ll give you real talk on What is a Timeshare, How to Buy One With Dollars and Sense, How to Hack the Daylights Out of It, and How to Get Rid of One Without Getting Scammed when you no longer want to own it.

 If you want to know why I believe the world is my travel oyster and how we vacation multiple times a year in upscale resort condos (like the Barbados one I’m enjoying in the above picture) for Motel 6 prices, this article is for you!